 Root canals provide a safe and effective way to preserve your natural teeth.
-At College Grove Dental Care in Marion, Iowa, general, cosmetic, and Invisalign dentists Connie A. Miller, DDS, Matthew Sieverding, DDS, and the team provide several types of endodontic treatment onsite, including root canal therapy.
+At Cottage Grove Dental Care in Marion, Iowa, general, cosmetic, and Invisalign dentists Connie A. Miller, DDS, Matthew Sieverding, DDS, and the team provide several types of endodontic treatment onsite, including root canal therapy.
 Call Cottage Grove Dental Care or use the online booking feature today to receive treatment for a painful tooth.

 A root canal removes the pulp from the center of a tooth.
 Your tooth pulp is a soft substance that contains blood vessels and nerves.
 It helps you feel temperature sensations but isn’t necessary for a tooth’s long-term survival.

 By removing infected pulp from the center of a tooth, the Cottage Grove Dental Care team can stop the infection from spreading and prevent the need for an extraction.

 At Cottage Grove Dental Care, the team uses in-house root canal therapy to remove the infected or inflamed pulp from the tooth's center.
 You might experience pulp damage because of: